Media imperialism: History of the concept

-Key theorists and Concepts
+Key theorists and concepts

-Cultural Imperialism vs. Media Imperialism

-Media imperialism and cultural imperialism are related ideas, but they describe different dynamics.
-Media imperialism focuses on how global media flows create power imbalances, with a small number of dominant countries controlling major communication networks, media industries, and the circulation of information across borders.
-It highlights issues such as ownership concentration, distribution systems, and the influence of transnational media corporations.
-Cultural imperialism, on the other hand, is a broader concept that refers to the spread and normalization of one culture’s values, beliefs, and practices in ways that can overshadow or replace local cultures.
-While media are often a major channel through which this influence occurs, cultural imperialism also involves areas such as language, education, consumer goods, and political or economic institutions.
-In this way, media imperialism can be understood as one specific mechanism within the wider process of cultural imperialism.

 Herbert I. Schiller

 In Mass Communication and American Empire, Herbert I. Schiller emphasized the significance of the mass media and cultural industries to American imperialism, arguing that "each new electronic development widens the perimeter of American influence," and declaring that "American power, expressed industrially, militarily and culturally has become the most potent force on earth and communications have become a decisive element in the extension of United States world power."

 In his 1976 book Communication and Cultural Domination, Schiller conveyed the very first definition of cultural imperialism, describing it as:

 the sum processes by which a society is brought into the modern [U.S.-centered] world system and how its dominating stratum is attracted, pressured, forced, and sometimes bribed into shaping social institutions to correspond to, or even promote, the values and structures of the dominating centres of the system.
 The public media are the foremost example of operating enterprises that are used in the penetrative process.
 For penetration on a significant scale the media themselves must be captured by the dominating/penetrating power.
-This occurs largely through the commercialization of broadcasting.For Schiller, cultural imperialism refers to the American Empire’s "coercive and persuasive agencies, and their capacity to promote and universalize an American ‘way of life’ in other countries without any reciprocation of influence."
-According to Schiller, cultural imperialism "pressured, forced and bribed" societies to integrate with the U.S.’s expansive capitalist model but also incorporated them with attraction and persuasion by winning "the mutual consent, even solicitation of the indigenous rulers."
+This occurs largely through the commercialization of broadcasting.For Schiller, cultural imperialism refers to the American Empire's "coercive and persuasive agencies, and their capacity to promote and universalize an American 'way of life' in other countries without any reciprocation of influence."
+According to Schiller, cultural imperialism "pressured, forced and bribed" societies to integrate with the U.S.'s expansive capitalist model but also incorporated them with attraction and persuasion by winning "the mutual consent, even solicitation of the indigenous rulers."
 In some ways, Schiller's early definition of cultural imperialism is akin to Joseph Nye's more recent idea of soft power in international relations.

 The historical contexts, iterations, complexities, and politics of Schiller's foundational and substantive theorization of cultural imperialism in international communication and media studies are discussed in detail by political economy of communication researchers Richard Maxwell, Vincent Mosco, Graham Murdock, and Tanner Mirrlees.